 The Founder of the Viral Tarzan Movement Instagram Account Wants You to Embrace Play

 Social media is filled with people promising that returning to an earlier state of human existence will have physical and mental benefits.
 Whether it’s eating raw organ meat, getting into sourdough starter, or moving like primates, you don’t have to scroll around much to see what I’m talking about.
-Some of these influencers have been publicly discredited; while others have started movements and begun on the social media brands they’ve built.
+Some of these influencers have been publicly discredited; while others have started movements and begun lucrative businesses on the social media brands they’ve built.
 Obviously, there’s no one-size-fits-all profile that could ever capture the diversity of these individual people, but I did wonder what talking to one of them might be like.

 (Photo: Courtesy @tarzan_movement)